LogtalkDotOrg/logtalk3/manuals/_sources/devtools/packs.rst.txt

 ``(;)/2`` operator.
 For example,
 ``(common::bits == 1:9; common::bits @>= 2:3)`` means either
 ``common::bits`` 1.9.x versions or 2.3.x and later versions.
+Alternatives should be listed in decreasing order of preference.

 When a pack also depends on a Logtalk or backend version, the name ``logtalk`` or the backend identifier atom can be used in place of